-Plus, with an asset tracking app like Sortly, reports are a cinch to customize—and they look great, too.
-Add pictures, tons of critical details, and decide whether you’d like to export them as PDFs or CSVs.
+Plus, with an asset tracking app like Sortly, reports are easily customized—and they look great, too.
+Add photos, critical details, and decide whether you’d like to export them as PDFs or CSVs.

 A software license can expire.
 And a laptop’s warranty always ends at some point.
-And letting these dates come and go can cause your company time, money, and quite the headache.
+And letting these dates come and go can cause your company time, money, and stress.
 Luckily, the right IT asset management system offers you completely customizable alerts that notify you as important dates approach—or as inventory or stock dwindles.